raf1305/Django-Rest-Framework/README.md

 4.Now install django
 ->pip install django
 5.Install django rest framework
 ->pip install djangorestframework

+6.You need to Install CORE to let others fetch from this host ->pip install django-cors-headers

-6.create a project
+7.create a project
 ->django-admin startproject restapi
 Now replace my restapi folder with the created folder.

 Additional
-7.pandas library was used to add data of a model 'City' from city.csv file
+8.pandas library was used to add data of a model 'City' from city.csv file
 ->pip install pandas